jinghuazhao/INF/SCALLOP_INF_I_analysis_plan.md

 **SLURM script for qctool 2.0.1**

-This is called with `sbatch qctool.sb`.
+This is called with `sbatch qctool.sb`, where `qctool.sb` contains the following lines:

 ```bash
 #!/bin/bash --login